zarab33/CV/README.md

 ## AFRIKA BUCKNOR

 I am a creative thinker and a self-motivated individual embarking on a career change as an aspiring software developer.
-  I have situated my artistic aesthetics in the fashion industry and have experience as a pattern cutter.
-Working with various software’s has opened my eyes to the possibilities of the technology industry and this discovery of the tech world has had me excited to learn more, with my passion for problem solving and knowledge of how things work it was a natural progression for me to find out more.
+I have established my artistic aesthetics in the fashion industry and gained experience as a pattern cutter.
+Working with various software applications has opened my eyes to the possibilities of the technology industry.
+This discovery of the tech world has excited me to learn more.
+With my passion for problem-solving and understanding of how things work, it was a natural progression for me to explore this new avenue.

 ## Projects